-'Running with it,' Spanish Town Mardi Gras moving forward with plans for parade, ball
+'Running with it': Spanish Town Mardi Gras moving forward with plans for parade, ball

 "We've got the River Center lined up.
 We've got two bands lined up," King said.
 "We are planning on running with it."

-The parade entering its 41st year has a scheduled roll date of February 13, with the ball slated for January 30.
-King said contingency plans of 25, 33, and 50 percent of the events' typical size are all possibilities.
+The parade is entering its 41st year has a scheduled roll date of Feb.
+13, with the ball slated for Jan.
+30. King said contingency plans of 25, 33, and 50 percent of the events' typical sizes are all possibilities.
 That question may not be resolved for a while.

 "We can go as late as December," King said.